 Marketing Enquiries: [email protected]

 If you would prefer to write to us please send your letter to the address below.
 It may take us a little longer to respond back to you but we will be in touch as soon as we can.

 Compare the Market, Pegasus House, Bakewell Road, Orton Southgate, Peterborough, PE2 6YS, United Kingdom

 We aim to provide a high level of service to all of our customers but occasionally things can go wrong, If this happens, we will do everything we can to put things right and assist you.
 If you have a complaint about our service, please contact us:

-By email to [email protected] and we will attempt to resolve your complaint by close of business the next working day.
+By email to [email protected] and we will attempt to resolve your complaint within 3 working days.
 If we are unable to resolve your complaint we will try to agree the next steps with you.